 Students who have completed a first bachelor’s degree either at Martin Luther College or at another institution may wish to complete a second degree at Martin Luther College.
 The academic deans determine the remaining requirements not met by the student’s first degree.
 The final thirty credits must be earned at Martin Luther College.

 Students register for classes online.
 Each student is assigned a specific time to register.
 Past due financial accounts must be paid in full before a student can complete course registration for the following semester unless an exception has been granted by the college administration.
-Second year education students must take the Minnesota NES Essential Academic Skills exams by March 15 to be eligible to register for education and psychology courses for the following semester.
 The Records Office and the deans are available to help students register for classes.

 Audits do not earn credit.
 Refer to the Financial Aid section of the catalog for potential implications to federal or state financial aid.
 Space availability and consent of instructor are considerations for audits.
 Class attendance is required.
 Participation in class activities is at the instructor’s discretion.